PEtab-dev/PEtab/doc/v1/documentation_data_format.rst

   observable.

   Alternatively, some formula expression can be provided to specify more complex noise models.
-The formula may reference any uniquely identifiable model entity with PEtab-compatible identifier or any observable ID specified in the observable table.

 A noise model which accounts for relative and absolute contributions could, e.g., be defined as::

-    noiseParameter1_observable_pErk + noiseParameter2_observable_pErk * observable_pErk
+    noiseParameter1_observable_pErk + noiseParameter2_observable_pErk*pErk

   with ``noiseParameter1_observable_pErk`` denoting the absolute and ``noiseParameter2_observable_pErk`` the relative contribution for the